Aberdeen grant Peter Leven permission to talk with St Johnstone about vacant managerial job

-Aberdeen boss Jimmy Thelin wants Peter Leven to remain at Pittodrie after confirming the coach has been granted permission to talk to St Johnstone.
+Aberdeen boss Jimmy Thelin wants Peter Leven to remain at Pittodrie after confirming the coach has been granted permission to hold St Johnstone manager talks.

-Premiership St Johnstone made an official approach to the Dons to open dialogue with assistant first team coach Leven regarding their vacant managerial post.
+Fellow Premiership side St Johnstone made an official approach to the Dons to open dialogue with assistant first-team coach Leven regarding their vacant managerial post.

-Leven and Larne’s Northern Ireland league title winning boss Tiernan Lynch are both on St Johnstone’s shortlist.
+Leven and Larne’s Northern Irish league title-winning boss Tiernan Lynch are both on St Johnstone’s shortlist.

 Thelin said: “Peter has permission to talk to St Johnstone.